Yellow journalism has been a controversial topic in the history of media.

 Both the journals were in a tight race for readership numbers, so journalistic ethics and integrity went out of the window

-And the stories that got reported were lathered with a lot of sensationalizing details.
+And the stories that got reported were slathered with a lot of sensationalizing details.

 Cuba at the time was witnessing a revolutionary uprising against the Spanish colonials.